hashicorp/vagrant/website/source/docs/other/atlas.html.md

 a <a href="https://atlas.hashicorp.com/boxes/search">public registry of Vagrant boxes</a>
 as well as powers the Vagrant share features.

-Vagrant Enteprise is provided via Atlas and allows for private boxes to be hosted and distributed to your team.
+Vagrant Enterprise is provided via Atlas and allows for private boxes to be hosted and distributed to your team.